An Ealing mother has voiced the need for a youth centre in W4, an area where there is rising crime against young people.

 Sally Chacatté began W4 Youth, a community youth project for 11-19 year olds in Chiswick, after what could have been a fatal incident with her son.

 She said Oli, aged 13 at the time, was walking to football practice with a group of friends when they heard shots and he was hit in the face.
-He had to have surgery to remove the pellet from just below his temple.
+He had to have surgery to remove the pellet from just

 “He said he wanted something good to come out of what happened to him to help get people off the streets with something good to do.